 Faculty, Facilities, and Resources

 The international relations program is supervised by the Department of Political Science, which is housed in Schaeffer Hall.
 Schaeffer Hall contains two ITC computer centers providing access to InfoHawk, the University of Iowa Libraries’ electronic catalog; the university’s online student information system; and Dasher, which offers world language practice drills.

-International relations faculty members are drawn from internationally renowned experts in the departments of political science, history and geography.
-Their investigations lead to important findings shared through prolific publication in scholarly journals, books, and other outlets.
+International relations faculty members are drawn from internationally renowned experts in the departments of political science, history, and geography.
+Their investigations lead to important findings shared through prolific publications in scholarly journals, books, and other outlets.
 They serve on professional boards of national and international significance.
 They travel frequently to other countries for their research and maintain an array of international collaborations.